The differences between aged care and the NDIS

 First Nations people are eligible for My Aged Care at 50 years of age

 You can access My Aged Care earlier than other Australians if you’re Aboriginal or Torres Strait Islander.
-It’s worth looking at both systems to understand which one works best for you.

 Participants under 65 years of age and residential aged care

-We are committed to making sure no NDIS participant under 65 years lives in residential aged care, unless there are exceptional circumstances or it is their will and preference.
+We’re committed to making sure no NDIS participant under 65 years lives in residential aged care, unless there are exceptional circumstances or it is their will and preference.
 The aged care system is generally not designed for younger people.

-- talk to you about other options.
+- talk to you about other options

 - help connect you to our specialist planners